S-03

 Plain Language

-Large chatbot providers must include in their public safety and child protection plan a detailed description of how they assess child safety risks, apply mitigations based on those assessments, and use third parties to evaluate child safety risk potential and mitigation effectiveness.
-This plan must be written, implemented, complied with, and published on the provider's website per the parent obligation in Sec.
-4(1).
+Large chatbot providers must write, implement, comply with, and conspicuously publish on their website a public safety and child protection plan that describes how they assess child safety risks, apply mitigations based on those assessments, and use third parties to evaluate risks and mitigation effectiveness.
+The plan must also cover incorporation of standards and best practices, update triggers, safety incident identification and response, and internal governance practices.
+This is the chatbot-provider-specific counterpart to the large frontier developer's plan obligations.

 Pending 2025-09-02